Skip to main content

 d) LinkedIn Insight Tag

-This website uses the Insight tag from LinkedIn.
+This website uses the LinkedIn Insight Tag.
 The provider of this service is LinkedIn Ireland Unlimited Company, Wilton Plaza, Wilton Place, Dublin 2, Ireland.

-With the help of the LinkedIn Insight Tag, we receive information about the visitors to our website.
-If a website visitor is registered with LinkedIn, we can, among other things, analyse the key professional data (e.g. career level, company size, country, location, industry and job title) of our website visitors and thus better tailor our site to the respective target groups.
-Furthermore, we can use LinkedIn Insight Tags to measure whether visitors to our websites make a purchase or take any other action (conversion measurement).
-Conversion measurement can also be done across devices (e.g. from PC to tablet).
-LinkedIn Insight Tag also offers a retargeting feature that allows us to track targeted off-site advertising to visitors to our website, although according to LinkedIn, there is no identification of the ad recipient.
-LinkedIn itself also collects so-called log files (URL, referrer URL, IP address, device and browser properties and time of access).
-The IP addresses are shortened or (if they are used to reach LinkedIn members across devices) hashed (pseudonymised).
+With the help of the LinkedIn Insight tag, we receive information about visitors to our website.
+If a website visitor is registered with LinkedIn, we can, amongst other things, analyse the key professional data (e.g. career level, company size, country, location, industry and job title) of our website visitors and thus better tailor our page to the respective target groups.
+Furthermore, we can use LinkedIn Insight Tags to measure whether visitors to our website make a purchase or take another action (conversion measurement).
+Conversion measurement can also be performed across devices (e.g. from PC to tablet).
+LinkedIn Insight Tag also offers a retargeting function that allows us to display targeted advertising outside the website to visitors to our website.
+According to LinkedIn, no identification of the advertising addressee takes place.
+LinkedIn itself also collects log files (URL, referrer URL, IP address, device and browser characteristics and time of access).
+The IP addresses are truncated or (if they are used to reach LinkedIn members across devices) hashed (pseudonymised).
 The direct identifiers of LinkedIn members are deleted by LinkedIn after seven days.
-The remaining pseudonymised data is then deleted within 180 days.
+The remaining pseudonymised data will then be deleted within 180 days.

-The data collected by LinkedIn cannot be assigned to specific individuals by us as the website operator.
-LinkedIn will store the collected personal data of website visitors on its servers in the US and use it in the context of its own advertising measures.
-For details, please refer to LinkedIn’s privacy policy at https://www.linkedin.com/legal/privacy-policy#choices-oblig.
+The data collected by LinkedIn cannot be assigned to specific individuals by us as website operator.
+LinkedIn will store the collected personal data of website visitors on its servers in the USA and use it as part of its own advertising activities.
+Details can be found in LinkedIn’s Privacy Policy – available here.

-Data transfer to the US is based on the Standard Contractual Clauses of the EU Commission.
+Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
 Details can be found here and here.
+LinkedIn is also certified according to the EU-US Data Privacy Framework, which ensures an appropriate level of data protection for data transfer in accordance with Art.
+45 GDPR.

 f) LinkedIn Lead Gen Forms

-Further information on data protection and LinkedIn’s Lead Gen Ads can be found here and here respectively.
+Further information on data protection and LinkedIn’s Lead Gen Ads can be found here or at this link.

-You have the option to prevent this in the future if you set an opt-out cookie.
+Here you have the option of preventing this in future by setting an opt-out cookie.

-After the purpose has been achieved, we delete the data you have submitted via Lead Gen Forms unless we are legally obliged to retain it for a longer period of time or we still need your personal data for the performance or settlement of an existing contractual relationship or for verification purposes.
-In such cases, we will delete the relevant data after the statutory retention period has expired or as soon as we no longer need the data to implement or process an existing contractual relationship or for verification purposes.
+Once the purpose has been achieved, we delete the data transferred by you via Lead Gen Forms, unless we are legally obliged to retain it for a longer period or we still need your personal data for the performance or processing of an existing contract or for evidence purposes.
+In such cases, we delete the data concerned after expiry of the statutory retention period or as soon as we no longer need the data for the performance or processing of an existing contract or for evidence purposes.

 g) Google Fonts & Font Awesome (local hosting)

-We use fonts from Google (Google Fonts) and Fonticons Inc. (Font Awesome) on website for the uniform display of fonts.
+On our website, we use fonts from Google (Google Fonts) and Fonticons Inc. (Font Awesome) in order to uniformly display fonts.
 The fonts of both providers are hosted locally by us.
-When you access our website, there is therefore no connection to Google and Fonticons servers in the US.
+When you visit our website, there is no connection to Google and Fonticons servers in the USA.

-Further information on Google Fonts can be found here and in Google’s privacy policy.
+Further information on Google Fonts can be found here and in Google’s Privacy Policy: available here.

-4. Visit our Facebook fan page and Instagram profile (Insights)
+4. Visiting our Facebook fan page and Instagram profile (Insights)

-When you visit or interact with our Facebook fan page or Instagram profile, your personal data (e.g. “Like” information) is processed as described in this section.
+If you visit or interact with our Facebook fan page or Instagram profile, your personal data (e.g. ‘Like’ information) will be processed as described in this section.

 a) Joint Controllership

-Meta Platforms Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland provides us with statistics and insights that help us understand the usage of our fan page or Instagram profile (“Page Insights”).
-In this case, Meta and AMF-Bruns are jointly responsible for the data processing (“Joint Controllers”).
-Instagram and Facebook are services of Meta.
+Meta Platforms Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland, provides us with statistics and insights that help us understand the use of our fan page or Instagram profile (‘Page Insights’).
+In this case, Meta and AMF-Bruns are jointly responsible for data processing (‘joint controller’).
+Instagram and Facebook are services provided by Meta.
 The following information applies to both our Facebook fan page and our Instagram profile.

 b) Legal basis, purpose and necessity of the processing of your personal data